 Xin Zhao: I love the smell of turpentine.
 The characteristic piney licorice aroma always brings me back to the memories of my art school days, doing oil painting.
 It makes me realize how much I love art and to create with no purpose, but with joy.
 This is also a very precious feeling that I carry with me these days as I develop and explore new design concepts.

 Offering an alternative narrative to think through scent is as much about memory as is an indicator of identity.
 And while each individual’s olfactory references may differ, what has always fascinated me is the culture’s universal sensitivity to smell.

 Notably the judgmental exclamation “hao xiang!” meaning “so fragrant!” indicating disdain for any scent that is overpowering, cultural quirks offer a fascinating peek at the underlying conceptual differences of the country’s national identity that could and should be further explored to facilitate greater understanding of China and even ourselves, albeit deeply personal.

 Written by Sandy Chu for Temper Magazine 2018.
 All rights reserved

-An American with nearly a decade of work experience in Shanghai, Sandy is a China specialist with experience in writing, research scouting, marketing, event management and translation.
+An American with more than a decade of work experience in Shanghai, Sandy is a China specialist with experience in writing, research scouting, marketing, event management and translation.
 Holding a B.A. degree in Advertising, Sandy is a cum laude graduate of Michigan State University.